 - Stress Management – Estrogens and bile acids cause oxidative stress.
 Additional stress due to lack of sleep, poor diet, worries, and sedentary lifestyle may worsen it and lead to cholestasis of pregnancy.

 - Leaky gut management – Increased gut permeability has been reported in a group of ICP patients, and it is hypothesized that the absorption of bacterial endotoxins increases the likelihood of cholestasis.
 For leaky gut diet and tips how to manage it, read our complete blog post.

 - Detoxification support – Since oxidative stress may contribute to cholestasis development, eating foods rich in natural antioxidants may help.

 If you are trying to conceive or just worried about cholestasis in general, taking natural choleretics and cholagogues may help support a healthy bile flow.
 These are agents that promote bile production and release.
-Examples are Bile Salts Booster, Gallbladder Formula Elite, and Dandy Beet.
+Examples are Bile Salts Booster, and Gallbladder Formula Elite

 To help in detoxification you could try Bentonite clay (found in Mediclay-FX) which is also known to relieve itching when applied topically.
 It has been used for decades as a home remedy for skin allergies and rashes.

 During pregnancy, consult your doctor first before taking supplements or medication.

 Want Gallbladder News & Health Tips Delivered Straight To Your Inbox?
 Sign Up Here!